The UK eCKD Guide

 • Renal function should be monitored at least annually.
 For patients with significant proteinuria (i.e. A3) the renal function should be checked at least twice yearly.
 Consider referring patients to nephrology with rapidly declining renal function, i.e. a sustained decrease in GFR of 25% or more and a change in GFR category, or a sustained decrease in GFR of 15 ml/min/1.73 m2 or more within 12 months.

 • Proteinuria - monitor with serial ACR or PCR.
-Note the suggested thresholds of ACR>70 (or PCR>100) mg/mmol for more stringent blood pressure targets and ACR>70 (or PCR>100) mg/mmol or ACR >30 (or PCR >50) mg/mmol with haematuria for specialist referral/discussion (see more on proteinuria).
+Note the suggested thresholds of ACR>70 (or PCR>100) mg/mmol for more stringent blood pressure targets and ACR>70 (or PCR>100) mg/mmol or ACR >30 (or PCR >50) mg/mmol with haematuria for specialist referral/discussion (see more on proteinuria in the measurement of kidney function section).
 Patients with diabetes and ACR>3 mg/mmol should be prescribed maximal tolerated dose of renin-angiotensin system inhibitors (RAASi) and sodium glucose co-transporter 2 inhibitors (SGLT2i).
 For non-diabetic patients with ACR>22.5 mg/mmol a SGLT2i should be considered.
-For non-diabetic patients with hypertension and ACR > 30 mg/mmol or ACR>70 mg/mmol (regardless of blood pressure) RAASi should be considered. (see more on RAASi) (see more on SGLT2i).
+For non-diabetic patients with hypertension and ACR > 30 mg/mmol or ACR>70 mg/mmol (regardless of blood pressure) RAASi should be considered. (see more on RAASi and SGLT2i in the management of patients with CKD section).

 • The 4 variable Kidney Failure Risk Equation (KFRE) should be used to calculate patient risk of progression to renal failure using age, sex, eGFR and urine ACR values every time renal function monitoring is undertaken.
-A 5-year risk of kidney failure >5% should prompt referral to a nephrology specialist. (see more on KFRE)
+A 5-year risk of kidney failure >5% should prompt referral to a nephrology specialist. (see more on KFRE in the CKD stages section)

 • Cardiovascular risk - offer advice on smoking, exercise and lifestyle.
-Consider offering Atorvastatin 20 mg nocte for the primary and secondary prevention of cardiovascular disease (see more on Cardiovascular disease).
+Consider offering Atorvastatin 20 mg nocte for the primary and secondary prevention of cardiovascular disease (see more on cardiovascular risk reduction in the management of patients with CKD section).

 • Haemoglobin - if low, first exclude "non-renal" aetiologies.
 Haemoglobin levels fall progressively commensurate with deteriorating renal function although significant anaemia attributable to CKD is rare before CKD stage G3b or G4.
-For patients with haemoglobin levels approaching or below 100 g/L specific interventions may be considered. (see more on anaemia).
+For patients with haemoglobin levels approaching or below 100 g/L specific interventions may be considered. (see more on anaemia in the complications of advanced CKD section).

 • Immunisation - influenza and pneumococcal vaccination should be offered.
 Currently patients with CKD 3 are also being offered seasonal COVID boosters (subject to change)